shota-yasunaga/hmc-cs-syasunaga.github.io/index.md

 ## About

+I am a machine learning engineer at [Omniscience](https://omniscience.com).

+Before I started working at Omniscience,
-I am a neuroscientist and computer scientist, interested in the intersection of these areas.
+I was doing computational neuroscience researches, interested in the intersection of these areas.
  I have mainly worked with EEG, but I am also interested in other areas.
   My interest is on the application of machine learning to neuroscience data.

 ## Past Projects
 ### [Finger Movements Decoding with EMG](Projects/finger_movement.md)